Microchip-MPLAB-Harmony/mc_apps_sam_e7x_s7x_v7x/apps/pmsm_foc_encoder_sam_e70/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# PMSM FOC using PLL Estimator
+# PMSM FOC using Quadrature Encoder

-This example application shows how to control the Permanent Magnet Synchronous Motor (PMSM) with PLL Estimator based Field Oriented Control (FOC) on a SAME70 Micro-controller.
+This example application shows how to control the Permanent Magnet Synchronous Motor (PMSM) with Quadrature Encoder based Field Oriented Control (FOC) on a SAME70 Micro-controller.

 ## Description

 Permanent Magnet Synchronous Motor (PMSM) is controlled using Field Oriented Control (FOC).
-Rotor position and speed is determined using PLL estimator technique.
+Rotor position and speed is determined using quadrature encoder sensor.
 Motor start/stop operation is controlled by the switch and motor speed can be changed by the on-board potentiometer.
 Waveforms and variables can be monitored runtime using X2CScope.

 Key features enabled in this project are: